Tax Refund Information

 Getting your Refund

 In order to get your tax refund deposited directly to your account, all account information must be correct.
-We are not liable for deposits to wrong accounts if the account number and account coding match.
+We are not liable for deposits to wrong accounts if the account number and account coding do not match.
 If we are notified of a direct deposit tax refund where the beneficiary is not listed on the account it was deposited to, we will return it if the funds are available.
-If the funds are unavailable, then you will have to consult your tax preparer or possibly the IRS.
+If the funds are unavailable, then you will have to consult your tax preparer or the IRS.
 If the deposit is destined for a closed account, you must reopen the account prior to the refund being presented for posting.
-Tax refund cannot be used to reopen accounts.
+Tax refunds cannot be used to reopen accounts.

 The IRS does not call account holders, they mail letters.
 If you receive a phone call from the IRS, it’s a scam.
 If a member’s tax refund is rejected due to duplication, someone else has already filed their taxes.
 Accounts are limited to 3 tax refund ACH deposits to deter fraud.
 If you find yourself a victim of fraud, you must file the IRS Form 14039 and take steps to secure your information.